-These comments are being made with reference to the consultation paper floated by TRAI on 'distribution of TV channels from Broadcasters to Platform Operators'.
+These comments are being made which reference to the consultation paper floated by TRAI on 'distribution of TV channels from Broadcasters to Platform Operators'.

-While it appears that TRAI is already well aware of the situation being witnessed by the relevant players in the broadcasting and cable TV industry as a consequence of the emergence of 'aggregators', there are certain pertinent issues to be brought forth so that the same could addressed and suitable amendments be made to the relevant acts, rules, regulations etc.
+While it appears that TRAI is already well aware of the situation being witnessed by the relevant players in the broadcasting and cable TV industry as a consequence of the emergence of 'aggregators', there are certain pertinent issues to be brought forth before TRAI so that the same could addressed and suitable amendments be made to the relevant acts, rules, regulations etc.

-The written comments made henceforth are broadly divided into two limbs followed by recommendations which are additional to the proposals already made in the consultation paper and in the draft (amendment) regulations and the draft memorandum.
+The written comments made henceforth are broadly divided into limbs followed by recommendations which are additional to the proposals already made by TRAI in the consultation paper and the draft (amendment) regulations and the draft memorandum.

-The first limb deals with the anti-competitive practices being practiced by the 'aggregators' and related industry players which in effect is prejudicing the competition in the relevant market and is thereby adversely affecting the interest of small time 'players at the lower end of the supply chain' namely, the MSOs and the LCOs, which in turn is being passed on to the end-consumers.
+The first limb deals with the anti-competitive practices being practiced by the 'aggregators' and related industry players which in effect is prejudicing the competition in the relevant market and is thereby adversely affecting the interest of small time 'down-vertical players' namely, the MSOs and the LCOs, which in turn is being passed on to the end-consumers.